 A vision statement is an aspirational statement made by a company that outlines long-term goals.
 A successful vision statement inspires employees and steers an organization’s efforts.

-What that means is an inspiring vision statement causes employees to be invested in your company’s journey toward achieving your desired plans.
-Inspired employees inspire customers, and that passion will make your vision a reality.
+An inspiring vision statement motivates both employees and customers to be invested in their company’s journey toward achieving its desired plans.
+And inspired employees inspire customers, who can then inspire even more customers, helping make a business’s vision a reality.

 Bottom line?
 Your vision statement is important when starting a business.